riyadhctg/url_shortenner_with_redis/README.md

 ## Deploying to AWS ECS using Terraform
-* NOTE: Redis-Server installation is not added in the Dockerfile
+* 🚨 NOTE: Redis-Server installation is not added in the Dockerfile, and needs to be addresed for the app to work properly inside container
 * Clone this repo
 * Go to the `infrastructure` directory
 * Assuming you have terraform installed and have aws credentials setup, run the following: